(This is the online version of the paper booklet available at the ticket offices)

 Please note: many plants on this trail are annuals and may not be visible; these are noted on the individual plant pages.

 To be able to survive wind, rain, extreme temperatures and high, low or changing light levels, plants need to protect themselves, as (unlike animals) they cannot simply move to shelter.
 Developing a protective outer layer was key to the early evolution of land plants.

 Over time, this protective outer layer has been modified in a wide variety of ways, to help different plants survive in challenging environments.
 The process of evolution has developed some surprising solutions to complex problems, some of which have already inspired innovations such as Velcro.
 Researchers are investigating plant surfaces as inspiration for new materials.

-Download the Plants Inspiring Design and Technology trail.
+Download the Plants Inspiring Design and Technology trail booklet or map.

 This trail was made possible by funding from the BBSRC and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 722842.